Adnuntius/ios_sdk/README.md

 ![Build Phases Run Script](https://i.imgsafe.org/fd/fd1ea7b820.png)

-For more information about Carthage, refer to [If you're building for iOS, tvOS, or watchOS](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos) for more information.
+For more information about Carthage, refer to [If you're building for iOS, tvOS, or watchOS](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos)

 ## Integration